xinzhan/core-services.en/help/id-service/id-service-api/id-service-api-methods/id-service-api-methods-getinstance.md

 });
 ```

-[!IMPORTANT]WARNING
+>[!IMPORTANT]
-*Do not* instantiate the Visitor function with `var visitor = new Visitor`.
+>*Do not* instantiate the Visitor function with `var visitor = new Visitor`.
 You must use the proper function call noted here.
 Applies to VisitorAPI.js code library v3.0 or higher.
-[!END]

-**ActionScript / Flash**
+### ActionScript / Flash

 ```Javascript
 import com.adobe.mc.Visitor;